Tattoo Aftercare

 Covering

-If your tattoo artist applied a protection film (medical-grade breathable sticker) you should keep it on for 24 hours during summertime, and up to 96 hours during wintertime.
-This material is the best tattoo aftercare product.
-It will protect your skin against bacteria and debris as well as friction from clothing.
+If your tattoo artist has applied a medical-grade breathable sticker for protection, it is recommended to keep it on for 24 hours during summertime and up to 96 hours during wintertime.
+This protection film is considered the best tattoo aftercare product as it shields your skin from bacteria, debris, and friction from clothing.
 It is waterproof, vegan, and dermatologically tested.
-In case you see any ink or body fluids inside the protection film do not worry, it is normal/expected.
-On the occasion that your skin develops a reaction to it, remove it immediately.
-If, after the session, the artist applied aftercare cream and cling film, remove it after 2 hours.
+It is normal to see ink or body fluids inside the protection film, so there is no need to worry.
+However, if your skin develops a reaction to the sticker, remove it immediately.
+If your artist has applied aftercare cream and cling film, remove it after 2 hours.”

 Cleaning